 The same exercise and strength options that work for Osteoarthritis, also work for Rheumatoid Arthritis.
 However, as this is an autoimmune condition it is slightly more complex.
 All the rules of balance and strength are just as important, but you need to work with circulating inflammation, which can cause fatigue and pain that limits movement.
 Hopefully your consultant can give you medication to calm the inflammation, and this is essential, as you can’t strength train an inflamed joint.
 Once the inflammation is controlled, a specialist strength plan, allowing for your limitations can be created.
 Personalised strength is the key here, one size does not fit all!

 Due to it’s nature Rheumatoid and Inflammatory conditions will ebb and flow with flare ups.
-While a flare up is occurring, little can be done exercise wise.
-But once it calms again, we can protect the joint by helping it to get strong again.
+While a flare up is occurring, exercise will not help the situation.
+Rest is the reality of any flare up .
+But once it calms again, we can protect the joint by helping it to get strong again ensuring the joint remains aligned and posture goes back to a good level.
 Pain switches off muscles, so it is important to get them switched back on and working correctly between flare ups, to limit any joint damage that occurs.

-Feel free to get in touch and we can both assess you joints and create a bespoke program to help limit the affects both these arthritis’ have on your life.
+We treat many people with complex conditions, so feel free to get in touch and we can both assess your joints and create a bespoke program to help limit the affects both these types of arthritis have on your life.

 For more information on these conditions, take a look here.